Procedure for Appraising and Accepting Outright Gifts

 A bequest of an appropriate amount can be used to create named Endowment Funds or Term Funds.
 Donors are encouraged to frame the designation as broadly as possible and identify in their wills their intention to create these funds.
 A gift agreement confirming the donor's wishes may be prepared.

 Donors are invited and encouraged to provide information to the University about their bequests and, if they so choose, to send the University a copy of the relevant section oftheir will.
 This will allow for appropriate recognition during the donor's lifetime.

 University staff do not provide professional consultation to donors in the preparation of their wills, or become involved in the execution or witnessing of a will in which the University is named as beneficiary.
 Neither University staff nor the University may be named as executor in such situations.

-During the administration of an estate the Office of Alumni Affairs and Development may engage professional expertise, as appropriate.
+During the administration of an estate the Office of Development may engage professional expertise, as appropriate.
 Any professional fees associated with administration of the estate are deducted from any gift designated to the University from the estate.
 The net value of the bequest will be directed to the purpose specified by the donor whenever possible.

 Following receipt of the designated gift, the University will issue to the estate a charitable tax receipt in the value of the gift.

 The University encourages gifts of life insurance.
 There are various methods by which a life insurance policy may be contributed to the University.

 The administration of a gift of life insurance is overseen by a representative from the University’s Office of Development or designate.